zhaoyiming/MachineLearning_CourseraWork/README.md

 # MachineLearning_CourseraWork
-The assignment answers of CS 229 lectured by Andrew Ng
+The solution to assignments of CS 229 lectured by Andrew Ng
 In Octave